git-annex-migrate - Man Page

 --remove-size

 Keys often include the size of their content, which is generally a useful thing.
-In fact, this command defaults to adding missing size information to keys.
+In fact, this command defaults to adding missing size information to keys in most migrations.
 With this option, the size information is removed instead.

 One use of this option is to convert URL keys that were added by git-annex addurl --fast to ones that would have been added if that command was run with the --relaxed option.
 Eg: